rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a id='creds' class='anchor' href='#creds'>Retrieve Your RabbitMQ Admin Credentials</a>

-Admin credentials for a RabbitmqCluster are stored in a Kubernetes secret called `INSTANCE-rabbitmq-admin`, where `INSTANCE` is the name of the `RabbitmqCluster` object.
+Admin credentials for a RabbitmqCluster are stored in a Kubernetes secret called `INSTANCE-rabbitmq-default-user`, where `INSTANCE` is the name of the `RabbitmqCluster` object.
 Kubernetes encodes secrets using base64.

 The name and namespace of the secret is also present in the custom resource status.
-To retrieve the Secret name, run `kubectl get rabbitmqcluster INSTANCE -ojsonpath='{.status.admin.secretReference.name}'`
+To retrieve the Secret name, run `kubectl get rabbitmqcluster INSTANCE -ojsonpath='{.status.defaultUser.secretReference.name}'`

 To retrieve credentials and display them in plaintext, first display the username by running:

 <pre class='lang-bash'>
-kubectl -n NAMESPACE get secret INSTANCE-rabbitmq-admin -o jsonpath="{.data.username}" | base64 --decode
+kubectl -n NAMESPACE get secret INSTANCE-rabbitmq-default-user -o jsonpath="{.data.username}" | base64 --decode
 </pre>

 Where: